karlho/karlho/index.md

 ## Welcome to Karl Ho website

-This is a demo website by GitHub Pages (Repository --> Settings --> GitHub Pages)
+This is a website created using GitHub Pages (Repository --> Settings --> GitHub Pages)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.